 Summary of Natural Daintiness

 The poem begins with the speaker stating that he is in a vibrant and lush landscape.
 It is, he states, “Entrancing” to the natural heart of the world.
-It is a place which could rival all others in its beauty and depth.
+It is a place that could rival all others in its beauty and depth.

 The second half of the poem describes how the air is tinged with the smell of fruit.
 Additionally, everything seems to be exactly where it’s supposed to be.
 The jackfruit is in the jackfruit tree and the palms on the palm tree.